Craigeniah/w3schools-vue-tutorial/README.md

 You can find the tutorial here: https://www.w3schools.com/vue/index.php Use this as a means to practice for the Certification.

+Each directory is meant to coincide with one of the Chapters of the Tutorial.

 ## 🚀 Examples Include

 - Basic v-if/v-else conditionals